-Using the CodeWarrior symbolic debugger is explained in Inside CodeWarrior 9, the documentation available from Metrowerks.
+Using the CodeWarrior symbolic debugger is explained in Inside CodeWarrior, the documentation available from Metrowerks.
 But in outline, the process of debugging a Be application is fairly simple.

-- 1 Make sure you've set up the cross-debugger on the Macintosh and the nub on the BeBox, as described above. - 2 Create a folder for your application on the BeBox.
+- 1 Make sure you've set up the cross-debugger on the Macintosh and the nub in the BeOS, as described above. - 2 Create a folder for your application in the BeOS.
 Put a copy of the resource file for the application in the same folder (if you've already created one) and give the resource file the same name as the application, but add the ".rsrc" extension.

-Creating resources and resource files is described in "Creating Resources for a Be Application" on page 159.
+Creating resources and resource files is described in "Creating Resources for a Be Application" on page 147.